slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 "Civilize the mind but make savage the body."
 -- vox populi*

+> *"Everyone wants healing until medicine shows up in the form of discipline."
+-- Hippocrates [-460]*

 > *"The soul is healed by being with children."
 -- Fyodor Dostoyevsky [1821]*